sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-This value defines if the API server will be accessible only from the private subnets
+This value defines if the Kubernetes API server will be accessible from the private subnets.
+Default it `true`.

 ## .spec.kubernetes.apiServer.privateAccessCidrs

 ### Description

-This value defines the CIDRs that will be allowed to access the API server from the private subnets
+The network CIDRs from the private subnets that will be allowed access the Kubernetes API server.

 ### Constraints